-Every great tasting pie starts with a flaky, melt in your mouth pie crust.
-You will love how easy it is to make this gluten-free pie crust!
+Every great tasting pie starts with a flaky, melt-in-your-mouth pie crust.
+You will won’t believe how easy it is to make this gluten-free pie crust!

 The first few times I made a gluten-free pie crust from scratch, I used recipes calling for egg.
 The crust tasted okay but I really wanted a pie pastry with the same texture and taste of Grandmas!
 Really, was that expecting too much?

 I decided to use my favorite gluten-free almond flour blend.
 I love how it measures cup-for-cup to regular flour.
 This flour makes converting traditional recipes to gluten-free a breeze.

 After adding the flour, I mixed in the fat and water.
 It was pretty simple.
 As with traditional pie crust, the secret to a great gluten–free pie crust is keeping the ingredients cold.
 The cold helps keep the fat solid for as long as possible and it prevents a tough crust.
 I like to keep a bottled water in my refrigerator at all times.